fbpx

 About us

-Lux Property Consultancy Group Limited, (“Lux”, “We” or “Us”) is a private limited company by shares incorporated under the Laws of England and Wales with company no.13328034, and with registered office at Spaces 71-75 Uxbridge Road Aurora, Ealing, London, England, W5 5SL.
+Lux Property Consultancy Group Limited, (“Lux”, “We” or “Us”) is a private limited company by shares incorporated under the Laws of England and Wales with company no.13328034, and with registered office at 4 Spring Bridge Road – London W5 2AA – United Kingdom.

 Personal data that we collect about you